TBI Knowledge Translation

 Defense Traumatic Brain Injury Center of Excellence (TBICoE)

 (MSKTC) works closely with researchers in the 16 Traumatic Brain Injury (TBI) Model Systems and VA Polytrauma Rehabilitation Centers to develop resources for people living with traumatic brain injuries and their supporters.
 These evidence-based materials are available in a variety of formats such as printable PDF documents, videos, and slideshows.
 VA partnered with NIDDLIR TBI Model Systems in 2010 to create the VA TBI Model Systems Program.For Patients

-The Defense and Veterans Brain Injury Center
+The Defense Traumatic Brain Injury Center of Excellence

-, the Defense Health Agency's TBI Center of Excellence, promotes state-of-the-science care from point-of-injury to reintegration for Service members, Veterans, and their families to prevent and mitigate consequences of mild to severe TBI.
+promotes state-of-the-science care from point-of-injury to reintegration for Service members, Veterans, and their families to prevent and mitigate consequences of mild to severe TBI.
 Their website contains clinical recommendations, research and technology news and educational materials for TBI providers, Veterans and Service members and their families.